 - There is a maximum of eight players transferred in (bought or loaned) within a twelve-week period.

-- There is a maximum of twelve players or staff members released within a twelve-week period.
+- There is a maximum of sixteen players or staff members released within a twelve-week period.

 - There is a minimum of 16 players for each of your main and youth squad.